1957–58 Aston Villa F.C. season

-The 1957–58 English football season was Aston Villa's 58th season in the Football League, this season playing in the Football League First Division.
+The 1957–58 English football season was Aston Villa's 59th season in The Football League.
+Villa played in the First Division, the top-tier of English football.

 Villa were beaten by Manchester United in the 1957 FA Charity Shield.
 The season commenced on 24 August 1957 with a 1–3 defeat away to local rivals, Birmingham City with the home team recording its highest home attendance for the entire season with 50,780 spectators.
-In the return match of the Second City derby, Villa were beaten 2-0 at home.
+In the return match of the Second City derby, Villa were beaten 2–0 at home.

 Local rival "Wolves" achieved the double over Villa, part of a run of seven between 1957 and 1960.

 FA Cup Holders Villa were knocked out in the third round by Second Division Stoke City in a 2nd replay.

 There were debuts for Gerry Hitchens (132), Wally Hazelden (17), and Les Jones (5), Jackie Hinchliffe (2).